igemuoft/igemuoft.github.io/_posts/2015-06-14-june-week-2-update.md

 ### User Interface Construction
 The front-end group worked on making a **prototype of the user tool** that will eventually serve as a platform for the users to visualize **bacterial metabolic networks** and the **changes in flux** that result from adding or removing metabolites to these networks.
 The tool will include the following components:
-*1. metabolites represented by large circles or “nodes”* *2. reactions represented by small circles*
+1. metabolites represented by large circles or “nodes”
+2. *reactions represented by small circles*
-*3. arrows indicating direction of reaction*
+3. arrows indicating direction of reaction*
 *4. a search box where the user would be able to type the name of the concerned bacterial species* *5. an “Add Node” button to add metabolites to the network* *6. the option to remove reactions and nodes by right-clicking*